grumpyjames/birding-almanac/blog/surrey-circuit/surrey-circuit.md

 </figure>

 With the light continuing to fade and replete with sightings, we decide to call it a day and pick our way back to the car.
-What an experience.
+What an experience - 10/10 day.